 There are many factors to consider when pricing and placing a value on a diamond that goes beyond the traditional 4 c’s.
 White diamonds tend to rest solely on a fluctuating price list.

 A colored diamond, however, takes a lot more expertise due to the plethora of color combinations.
 Pricing begins with color and since there are so many variations the price points can be extremely varied.
-Just as one example, a brown tint decreases the value while green or orange adds value.
+Just as one example, a brown tint decreases the value while green or orange adds value to a yellow diamond jewelry piece.

 Facts about Yellow Diamonds